apache/drill/_docs/connect-a-data-source/plugins/115-azure-blob-storage-plugin.md

 2\.
 To configure the Azure Blob Storage plugin in Drill, complete the following steps:

    a\.
 Click on the **Storage** page.
    b\.
-Find the S3 option on the page and then click **Update** next to the option.
+Find the CP option on the page and then click **Update** next to the option.
    c\.
-Configure the Azure Blob Storage plugin, specifying the bucket in the `"connection"` property, as shown in the following example:
+Copy the entire content in the clipboard and the go **Back**. d\.
+At the bottom of the page, "New storage Plugin" section, type `AZ` in the textbox and click on **Create**. e\.
+Paste the text copied from the CP plugin. f\.
+Configure the Azure Blob Storage plugin, specifying the container you want to access to in the `"connection"` property, as shown in the following example:

-**Note:** The `"config"` block in the following Azure Blob Storage plugin configuration contains the access key and endpoint properties required if you want to define your AWS credentials here.
-Do not include the `"config"` block in your Azure Blob Storage plugin configuration if you defined your AWS credentials in the core-site.xml file.
+**Note:** The `"config"` block in the following Azure Blob Storage plugin configuration contains the access key and endpoint properties required if you want to define your Azure Blob Storage credentials here. *Do not include* the `"config"` block in your Azure Blob Storage plugin configuration if you defined your Azure Blob Storage credentials in the `core-site.xml` file.

-       {
 	"type": "file",
 	"enabled": true,
 	"connection": "wasbs://CONTAINER@STORAGE_ACCOUNT_NAME.blob.core.windows.net",